jfmoyen/GCDmodel/README.md

 This will ensure that you get the most recent code.
 Alternately, go to the "release" section of this page and download the version appropriate for your system.

+# Version 0.7.0:

+-   Not many visible (user-facing) changes, but under the hood, a lot of code restructuring.
+-   The GCDmodel version of `millications()` stops trying to emulate GCDkit and has been rewritten from scratch
+-   The `Zrsat_XXX` functions, as well as `GCDmodel::millications()` should now be able to digest WR or milli (respectively wt. pct oxides or millications) in all(?) sensible formats: data frame, matrix or (named) vector.
+-   Two global variables are now visible, `periodicTable` and `petroOxides`. `periodicTable`, from <https://gist.github.com/GoodmanSciences/c2dd862cd38f21b0ad36b8f96b4bf1ee>, includes the atom mass and quite a few other properties for all atoms in the peridoic table. `petroOxides` includes oxide information (mass, nb of cations and anions...) for commonly used oxides in petrology.
+They are exported and are visible with `GCDmodel::periodicTable` and `GCDmodel::petroOxides`

 # Version 0.6.0:

 -   The saturation code for zircon has been modified.
 It does not use GCDkit code anymore, but internal versions - in file ZrSaturation.R